edespino/cloudberry-site/docs/sql-stmts/create-table-as.md

 `CREATE TABLE AS` conforms to the SQL standard, with the following exceptions:

-- The standard requires parentheses around the subquery clause; in Cloudberry Database, these parentheses are optional.
+- The standard requires parentheses around the subquery clause; in Apache Cloudberry, these parentheses are optional.
-- In the standard, the `WITH [NO] DATA` clause is required, in Cloudberry Database it is optional.
+- In the standard, the `WITH [NO] DATA` clause is required, in Apache Cloudberry it is optional.
-- Cloudberry Database handles temporary tables differently from the standard; see [CREATE TABLE](/docs/sql-stmts/create-table.md) for details.
+- Apache Cloudberry handles temporary tables differently from the standard; see [CREATE TABLE](/docs/sql-stmts/create-table.md) for details.
-- The `WITH` clause is a Cloudberry Database extension; storage parameters are not part of the standard.
+- The `WITH` clause is a Apache Cloudberry extension; storage parameters are not part of the standard.
-- The Cloudberry Database concept of tablespaces is not part of the standard.
+- The Apache Cloudberry concept of tablespaces is not part of the standard.
 The `TABLESPACE` clause is an extension.

 ## See also